docsforadobe/premiere-scripting-guide/3 - Project object/project.rst

 **Description**

-Returns a **projectItem** referencing the bin into which import will occur.
+Returns a :ref:`projectItem` referencing the bin into which import will occur.

 **Parameters**